DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

 # Adding a new dataset to the framework
-One can easily add a new Dataset to the Framework, by implementing this dataset as a new class.
+One can easily add a new dataset to the Framework, by implementing this dataset as a new class.

 ## Setting up the class

-This class, and by it the dataset, interact with the other parts of the framework using the [data_set_template.py](https://github.com/julianschumann/General-Framework/blob/main/Framework/Data_sets/data_set_template.py).
-Therefore, the new dataset_name.py file with the class dataset_name (it is important that those two are the same strings so that the framework can recognize the dataset) begins in the following way:
+This class, and by it the dataset, interact with the other parts of the Framework using the [data_set_template.py](https://github.com/julianschumann/General-Framework/blob/main/Framework/Data_sets/data_set_template.py).
+Therefore, the new dataset_name.py file with the class dataset_name (it is important that those two are the same strings so that the Framework can recognize the dataset) begins in the following way:
 ```
 from data_set_template import data_set_template

 class dataset_name(data_set_template):
-  def get_name(self = None):
+  def get_name(self = None) -> dict:
     names = {'print': 'Dataset name',
              'file': 'dataset_nm',
              'latex': r'\emph{Dataset} name'}